Apexal/old-ontrac/README.md

 # README #

-Seeing this means that you are trusted enough to be able to view the very source of this totally amazing project.
-Do me a favor and don't steal my pass words B)
+Making Regis even better.

 ### What is Adiutor? ###

+Adiutor is a free, online Web service created specifically to allow Regis students to get a better grasp on their academic life while at the same time providing an easy, customized platform for organization and collaboration.

 * adiutor, adiutoris (m) - helper, assistant
-* v0.1.0
+* v0.5.0
 * Make Regis eas*ier*
-* Track homework, tests, quizzes, grades, notes, tasks, reminders, schedules, meetings, clubs, groups, and more all in one place at the same time.
+* Track homework, projects, tests, quizzes, grades, notes, tasks, reminders, schedules, meetings, clubs, groups, and more all in one place at the same time.

 ### How do I get set up? ###
 * Clone this repository